belkevich/requestmanager/README.md

 }
 ...
 ```
+> ### Note
+> Request delegate isn't retained by request manager.
+It means that if you don't sure that request completes before delegate deallocated you would cancel request

 ## Send request with blocks
 It looks shorter but code isn't as clear as with delegate.
-Also beware of retain cycles when using
-`self` in blocks.
 ```objective-c
 #import "NSURLRequest+RequestManager.h"
 ...